 If your stables are going next to an existing building, allow enough space between the two for the building crew to manoeuvre.
 Remember to factor in any ‘extras’ you might want.
 For example, do you need a tack room or hay storage area building in?

-Once you’ve got the go-ahead, check out manufacturers and conversion specialists and read the British Horse Society’s advice on stabling.
+Once you’ve got the go-ahead, check out manufacturers and conversion specialists.
 Your chosen specialists will offer help on everything from base construction to design, but points to keep in mind include:

 - The base is as important, and perhaps expensive, as the stables.
 Stables are made to fit, so it’s worth getting the base laid professionally.

 - Think long-term.
 Buy the best and as much as you can afford: if you eventually plan extra buildings, build your base accordingly.

 - The bigger the box, the better.
 The standard 12ft by 12ft stable is really too small for anything over 16hh.
 Dirty horses are cleaner in big boxes – something you’ll appreciate if you’re doing the mucking out!

 - Good ventilation is vital.
 High level vents, preferably at the ridge, are essential.

 - Go for high pitched ceilings, which will allow a greater volume of air to dilute ammonia from urine.